ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Mesh Simplifier for ComfyUI**](https://github.com/roundyyy/ComfyUI-mesh-simplifier): A custom node for ComfyUI that implements mesh simplification with texture preservation using PyMeshLab.
 This node allows you to reduce the complexity of 3D meshes while preserving visual quality, and is compatible with ComfyUI-3D-Pack's mesh format.
 - [**ComfyUI Model Bending**](https://github.com/abuzreq/ComfyUI-Model-Bending): Use model bending to push your model beyond its visuals' limits.
 These nodes allow you to apply transformations to the intemediate densoising steps during sampling, e.g. add, multiplty, scale, rotate, dilate, erode ..etc.
 - [**ComfyUI-WebpToPNGSequence**](https://github.com/Sekiun/ComfyUI-WebpToPNGSequence): Utility node for converting a .webp format image into sequential png images in ComfyUI
+- [**ComfyUI-MixMod**](https://github.com/kantsche/ComfyUI-MixMod): A custom node extension for ComfyUI that allows mixing multiple models during the sampling process for enhanced image generation.
+- [**comfyui_flux_corrector**](https://github.com/BNP1111/comfyui_flux_corrector): This model was fine-tuned on Flux.1-Dev to with reflection tuning to serve as a corrector for self-refinement framework introduced in From Reflection to Perfection: Scaling Inference-Time Optimization for Text-to-Image Diffusion Models via Reflection Tuning.
 - [**pants**](https://github.com/pants007/comfy-pants): Nodes: Make Square Node, Interrogate Node, TextEncodeAIO
 - [**ComfyUI-OtherVAEs**](https://github.com/M1kep/ComfyUI-OtherVAEs): Nodes: TAESD VAE Decode
 - [**ComfyUI Sokes Nodes**](https://github.com/m-sokes/ComfyUI-Sokes-Nodes): Nodes: Current Date, Latent Switch x9, Replace Text with RegEx, Load Random Image